-The Privacy Commissioner also has a step-by-step toolkit on how to plan and respond to data breaches.
+The Office of the Privacy Commissioner also has a step-by-step toolkit on how to plan and respond to data breaches.

-Data Safety Toolkit (external link) — Privacy Commissioner
+Data Safety Toolkit (external link) — Office of the Privacy Commissioner

 There are a number of easy things you can do to protect your information.
 The key is to commit to safety measures.
 If you have staff, make sure they are trained and kept up to date on any new risks or protective steps.